kiyolee/apache-win-build/README.md

     2. libiconv [DONE - see libiconv-win-build]

-    3. libxml2 [DONE - set libxml2-win-build]
+    3. libxml2 [DONE - see libxml2-win-build]

-    4. pcre
+    4. pcre [DONE - see pcre-win-build]

     5. openssl